Two Tickets to Paris: Production

 The film was made independently by Harry Romm, who had produced Hey, Let's Twist (1961).
 He used the same director of that film, Greg Garrison, and cast Joey Dee, who was known for the Peppermint Twist.
 It was originally going to be called Viva La Twist but this was changed.

 The cast included Gary Crosby who had been in many film musicals such as Mardi Gras, and Kay Medford, who had been in Bye Bye Birdie on stage.
-The film was shot in May 1962 at a studio in New York, the Production Center on 221 West Street, with some filming about a liner and the Rountable nightclub.
+The film was shot in May 1962 at a studio in New York, the Production Center on 221 West Street, with some filming about a liner and the RoundTable nightclub.
 Filming finished by 8 June.